 A 1950s family gathering at the front door of 10 Downside:

 This British Pathe newsreel from 1947 documents construction of the “atom village” at Harwell, contrasting this fangled high-tech realisation with the rustic charms of its Berkshire countryside setting.
-There’s a brief shot of prefabs adjacent to a runway or taxiway at 2m 06s – I think this is the upper section of West Drive … and then several shots of Hillside and West Drive from 2m 34s.
+There’s a brief shot of prefabs adjacent to a runway or taxiway at 2m 06s – I think this is West Drive … and then several shots of Hillside from 2m 34s.
 Can anyone identify any other locations shown?
 No.17 Hillside was home to Klaus Fuchs prior to his arrest and imprisonment, in 1950, as a Soviet spy.
 (Thanks to Moira in the comments for this information.)

 Another 1947 shot from Margaret’s collection, taken at the southerly entrance to North Drive and looking north along what was then the A34.
 The large building seen between the second and third telegraph poles appears to be situated just beyond the junction with the Winnaway, approximately level with the northerly North Drive entrance.
 Can anyone identify it or guess its purpose?
 (The answer’s in the comments, facthunters.)